top of page

 The Dartmoor Inn

-A 16th century coaching inn that has lots of cosy nooks and a roaring log fire in the winter months, this is one cosy place.
+A 16th century coaching inn that has lots of cosy nooks and roaring log fires in colder months, it's one cosy place.

-The menu changes daily as it is tailored to what local producers have in season so there is always something new to try.
+The menu is varied and changes often as it is tailored to what local producers have in season so there is always something new to try.

 Lydford Farm Shop, Lydford